edreams/llama2clarifai/backend/README.md

 ### 4. `/traintube` Endpoint

-Use this endpoint to initiate a chat with the OpenAI model.
+Use this endpoint to extract data from a youtube video and use it later as context to generate ebook or blog post.

 - **HTTP Method:** POST
 - **Endpoint:** `/traintube`